 The sports physical is a state form and can be used for high school

-Last day to hand in sports physicals for softball and baseball is March 14th 2018
+Last day to hand in sports physicals for cross country is being determined so check back soon.

 The health of your child:

 Children should not return to school until they have been without a fever for at least 24 hours (without medication).
 If your child is sent home because of vomiting or diarrhea please keep home for atleast 24 hours so that they are symptom free and have the chance to rest and rehydrate.